Tammarion/da-capstone-project-enterprise/README.md

 Recall that the Jupyter Notebook is a notebook that uses Python and Markdown to present your analysis to a ***data analyst audience***.
 You will submit the notebook in `.ipynb` format on Canvas.

-We recommend that you follow this structure, with new elements listed in **bold**:
+We recommend that you follow this structure:

 * Business Understanding
 * Data Understanding